 Download our eBird checklist and record your sightings!

 The checklist is generated with data from eBird (ebird.org), a global database of bird sightings from birders like you.
 If you enjoy the checklist, please consider contributing your sightings to eBird.
-It is 100% free to take part, and your observations will help support birders, researchers, and conservationists worldwide.
+Your observations will help support birders, researchers, and conservationists worldwide.

 You can also log any sightings, bird or not, through our citizen science project, I Saw That, which aims to collect species data specific to the site.
 The data is useful in ongoing conservation and restoration works.